 Stone Horse Expeditions in Mongolia’s Wilderness and Cultural Landscapes

 Horse Riding Treks with Stone Horse explore two of Mongolia’s premier parks – the Khan Khentii Strictly Protected Area and the adjacent Gorkhi Terelj National Park.
 The Khan Khentii area is the largest roadless area in the country and among the largest wilderness areas in Asia.
 It is protected for its biodiversity and landscape values.
 It acts as the catchment area of the capital city’s water supply, and for its historic and spiritual values.
 Deep in the boreal forest here are the overgrown ruins of a large temple complex that once was the center of buddhism in Mongolia.

 It was in the Khentii that young Temujiin grew up.
 Later, having united the Mongol tribes, was declared Genghis Khan at the Blue Lake.
-He would have followed some of the same trails down the valley of the sacred Tuul River and across the mountain routes that are still used by horsemen and treks today.
+He would have followed some of the same trails down the valley of the sacred Tuul River and across the mountain routes.
+These trails are still used by horsemen and treks today.

 Stone Horse Expeditions explore the Khentii Mountains on 14 day treks.
 Available are the Khentii Mountains Horse Riding Expedition and the Wilderness Conservation Adventure.
-These horseback tours travel through Gorkhi Terelj National Park into the Khentii mountains.
+These horseback riding tours travel through Gorkhi Terelj National Park into the Khentii mountains in Mongolia.

 Gorkhi Terelj National Park